Virus deaths in NYC top 1,000 as city prepares for worse

 The city’s ambulance system and police department are under increasing stress from the pandemic, with nearly a quarter of the city’s emergency medical service workers out sick, according to the Fire Department.
 In all, 2,800 members of the Fire Department are sidelined, including about 950 of the city’s 4,300 EMS workers.

-Nearly 16 percent of the New York Police Department’s uniformed force is now out sick.
+Nearly 16% of the New York Police Department’s uniformed force is now out sick.
 More than 1,000 officers have tested positive for the virus.

 Authorities are racing to build temporary hospitals in locations including Central Park, the Jacob K. Javits Convention Center, a cruise ship terminal and a sports complex to handle an expected surge in patients.